UPC EETAC Bachelor's Degree in Telecommunications Systems and in Network Engineering EEL

 Fig. 13.
 Picture of the final prototype running our project Dec_hex_7seg.

-This is the full (zipped) list of VHDL files for this new project Dec_hex_7seg in Fig. 2.
+This is the full (zipped) list of VHDL files for this new project Dec_hex_7seg.zip in Fig. 2.

-Note: LED not in use are lightly lit by default.
+Note: The board's LED not used are lightly lit by default.
 You can modify your symbol and assign to all unused LED outputs a '0' to switch them all off.